codedownio/sandwich/sandwich-site/docs/intro.md

 ## On-disk results

-Unless configured otherwise, each test tree run produces a *directory tree* which exactly mirrors the tree structure.
+Unless configured otherwise, each test tree run produces a *directory tree* which exactly mirrors the test tree structure.
 For example, the test tree above would produce a tree like the following.

 ```bash
 <test_root>